 Scholarship Film of the State of Lower Saxony

-Honoured in 2015 with the official award of her hometown Hannover
+Honoured with the official award of her hometown Hannover

 MEMBER OF JURYS & BOARD OF TRUSTEES